arkadiusz-l/password-manager/README.md

 This application stores your credentials in the form of a title, login, and password.\
 These can be credentials for other applications, games, websites, social media, etc.\
 The application is secured by master password You create during install.\
-Your passwords are not visible from the user interface.
+Your passwords are not visible in the user interface.
 They are stored in the database as encrypted!

 ## Key features
 * One master password for all your credentials.